The-Notebookinator/notebookinator/lib.typ

 /// )
 /// ```
 /// - team-name (string): The name of your team.
-/// - season (string): The name of the current season
+/// - season (string): The name of the current season.
-/// - year (string): The years in which the notebook is being written
+/// - year (string): The years in which the notebook is being written.
 /// - theme (theme): The theme that will be applied to all of the entries.
-If no theme is specified it will fall back on the default theme.
+If no theme is specified, it will fall back on the default theme.
-/// - cover (content): the title page of the notebook
+/// - cover (content): The title page of the notebook.
 /// - body (content): The content of the notebook.
 This will be ignored.
 Use the create-entry functions instead.
 /// -> content
 #let notebook(